Fulbright College Honors Program Mission and Values

 Jill earned her undergraduate and both of her graduate degrees from the University of Arkansas.
 She received her Bachelor's of Science in Business Administration in Marketing Management in 2004.
 She went on to earn a Master's in Higher Education in 2007, a second Master's of Science in Counselor Education in 2010.

-A native of Brinkley, AR, Jill now calls Northwest Arkansas home with her husband Michael, their two little girls Emma and Ava and their fur baby Gabby.
-She loves to walk with her family around campus and gets excited about all things Razorback.
+A native of Brinkley, AR, Jill now calls Northwest Arkansas home with her husband Michael, their two little girls Emma and Ava.
+She loves to walk with her family around campus and just being outdoors in Northwest Arkansas.
 Her favorite part of her job is that every student is different and each one of them brings something special to the advising session.
 Helping students discover their passions and how a Fulbright major fits them continues to make her smile daily.

 Mary Ellen Hartford